-Compass Charter Schools of Los Angeles (Compass) is a nonclassroom-based public charter school with our Central Office located in Thousand Oaks, CA. The Central Office houses our enrollment, finance, Human Resources (HR), and records teams, as well as senior leadership staff.
+Compass Charter Schools has its Central Office in Thousand Oaks, California.
+The Central Office houses our enrollment, finance, HR, and records teams, as well as senior leadership staff.
 Our Central Office abides by all applicable building, fire, and safety codes.